pip-services/pip-services-docs/content/en/toolkit/recipes/locks/_index.md

 ### The NullLock component

 This component represents a dummy lock that produces no real results.
 As such, it can be used in testing or in situations where a lock is required but needs to be disabled.
 It should be noted that this class doesn’t contain a configure() method.

+#### Pre-requisites

+To create a NullLock, we need to instantiate it.
+The following command shows how to do this:

 #### Lock creation